mariasfiraiala/scs-work/unikraft-scs/README.md

 ## Additions
 1. to unikraft/unikraft : https://github.com/mariasfiraiala/unikraft/pull/2
+2. to unikraft/app-helloworld: https://github.com/mariasfiraiala/app-helloworld (needed for scs flags and additional constructor in `main.c`)

 What's very interesting is the fact that even though the main() is somehow succesfully called and executed (the `HelloWorld` message is printed), I still get a segfault.